 Interventions before closing

 The Code on the Rights of the Child had set high standards regarding the protection of child welfare and had been guiding the activities of public institutions.
 In particular, social rehabilitation and child care programs had been implemented to empower children and support families.
 Georgia actively supported programs for children working or living on the streets.
-Forced labour, including, child labour, was being monitored by the Labour Inspection since 2016.
+Forced labour, including, child labour, was being monitored by the Labour Inspection since 2016.Georgia has made a significant progress in adopting legislative changes and implementing policy reforms to promote safety at work and establish an effective enformsement mechanism.
+A full-fledged Labour Inspection Service is in place from January 1 2021.

 Significant measures were undertaken to fight stigma and discrimination and promote inclusion and participation of persons with disabilities in society.

 Georgia continued its Durable Housing Programme for internally displaced persons, providing housing and livelihood support to internally displaced persons.